 Please read the full license that came with the software to find out all of the small details.

-Every Libre Wave product has a tab labelled Requirements on its store page.
-Please view this tab for the product you are interested in to see what additional software (if any) is required to run it.
+Every Libre Wave product has a section labelled System Requirements on its store page.
+Please view this for the product you are interested in to see what additional software (if any) is required to run it.

 In general Libre Wave products are available either as Rhapsody player instruments or as independent VSTi or VST plugins that do not need a separate player application to function.
 They do however require a VST host application such as a Digital Audio Workstation (DAW).
-In my opinion the best libre DAW available is Ardour.
+In my opinion the best libre DAWs available are Qtractor and Ardour.